MicrosoftDocs/defender-docs/defender/threat-intelligence/data-sets.md

 ## Certificates
 Beyond securing your data, TLS certificates are a fantastic way for users to connect disparate network infrastructure.
 Modern scanning techniques let us perform data requests against every node on the internet in a matter of hours.
 In other words, we can associate a certificate to an IP address hosting it easily and regularly.

 Much like a WHOIS record, TLS certificates require information to be supplied by the user to generate the final product.
 Aside from the domain, the TLS certificate includes who the certificate is being created for (unless self-signed).
 The user can make up the additional information.
-Where Microsoft’s users see the most value from TLS certificates isn't necessarily the unique data someone might use when generating the certificate, but where it's hosted.
+Where Microsoft's users see the most value from TLS certificates isn't necessarily the unique data someone might use when generating the certificate, but where it's hosted.

 To access a TLS certificate, it needs to be associated with a web server and exposed through a particular port (most often 443).
 Using mass internet scans on a weekly basis, it's possible to scan all IP addresses and obtain any certificate being hosted to build a historic repository of certificate data.
 Having a database of IP addresses to TLS certificate mappings provides you with a way to identify overlaps in infrastructure.